ClearEyesFullHearts/msm/README.md

 The back-end (powered by Node.JS) mostly manage users and their public key as well as encrypted messages delivery and some specific behaviors.
 The back-end code is in the `./apps/` and `./shared/` folder.
 `./apps/main` contains the REST API as the main entry point.
+`./apps/notification` is a lambda triggered by an SNS event that try to notify users when they received a message, through web socket or web push.
+`./apps/validation` is a lambda triggered by an SNS event that start the on-chain user validation.
 `./apps/cleanup` contains cleanup code triggered once a day to removed dead data from the datalayer.
+`./apps/cleanAccount` and `./apps/cleanMessage` are lambdas triggered by th EventBridge scheduler to removed inactive account and read messages respectively.
 `./apps/ws` contains the lambdas that manage the web socket server.
 The datalayer uses DynamoDB with [Dynamoose](https://www.npmjs.com/package/dynamoose), the code is in the `./shared/dynamolayer` folder.
 The docker files for the back-end are in `./docker/files`.

-The back-end is hosted by AWS in ECS Fargate and through an API Gateway for the web socket side, deployed through the CloudFormation templates in `./aws`.
+The back-end is hosted by AWS through API Gateways for the main REST server and the web socket side, deployed through the master CloudFormation template in `./aws`.
 What is not created by the templates are:
 - The secrets managed by AWS Secret Manager and used in `./shared/secrets`
-- The Docker Image in the public and private AWS container registry.
+- The Docker Image in the AWS container registry.
-- The Route 53 DNS "A" record to the Load Balancer and the custom domain of the API Gateway (which I should add)
+- The hosted zone and the certificates used to create the domain names

+Everything is traced through X-Ray.

 The smart contract (written in Solidity) used for automatic validation is in `./trust/chainValidation`.
 It is still using the Sepolia testnet for the moment and not the Ethereum mainnet.
-The user validation code used in the back-end is in `./shared/validator`.

 The code of the Chrome extension to verify the public client integrity is in `./trust/extension`.

+The whole system is tested through integration tests written in Gherkin on a test stack deployed in AWS that matches exactly the "production" stack.
+The tests can be found in `./integration`

 ## Implementation
 ### Lexicon
 #### key pair